-Riddu Riđđu Festivàla is an international indigenous festival, which takes place annually in Manndalen in the municipality of Kåfjord in Nord-Troms.
+Riddu Riđđu Festivàla is an international indigenous festival, which takes place annually in Manndalen, Kåfjord municipality, Nord-Troms county.

-For almost 30 years, Riddu Riđđu has worked to create a stronger awareness and pride about the Sami.
-The festival has an international indigenous profile and in 2009 the festival got national hub status.
+For more than 30 years, Riddu Riđđu has worked to create a stronger awareness and pride about the Sámi.
+The festival has an international Indigenous profile and in 2009 the festival got national hub status.

 The festival is open-air and has program for the whole family.

 Kåfjord 1991: Some youths gather at a barbecue.
 They talk about identity and their roots.
 Why is being Sami connected to shame?
 Why is our Sami background not spoken about, even though Sami was the mother tounge of our grandparents?

 The youth felt that this hidden identity was something they couldn’t continue to live with, they decided to rather be proud of their Sea Sami background.
 Through music and culture they wished to turn shame into pride.
 The Riddu Riđđu festival was thus started.